 For accessibility concerns, contact the ADA Compliance Officer at extension 2379.
 To request accommodations to access programming, contact Disability Services.

-If you feel discriminated against because of race, creed, color, religion, natural origin, age, sexual orientation, gender, disability, or veteran status, contact the Vice President of Human Resources/Affirmative Action Officer at extension 2194.
+If you feel discriminated against because of race, creed, color, religion, natural origin, age, sexual orientation, gender, disability, or veteran status, contact the Diversity & Title IX Officer at extension 2264.

 For academic Issues, start with your professor.
 If the issue isn’t resolved or you can’t reach your professor, make an appointment to see the Dean of the Division in which the course is taught.
 If you are unsure of whom the Dean is, contact the Academic Affairs office at extension 2185.